A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ContinueCreated by Bishop Dr. Joshua Smith Oct 18, 2011 at 3:47am.
 Last updated by Bishop Dr. Joshua Smith Mar 21, 2014.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.It is for freedom that Christ has set us free.
-Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
+Used by permission of Zondervan Publishing House.God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.

 Powered by